 - Trust Agreement to avoid probate where possible while still implementing any complex wishes or tax avoidance strategies you may desire.

 - Advanced Medical Directive to give someone the authority to make medical decisions on your behalf if you are ever incapacitated.

 - Power of Attorney to give someone the authority to manage your affairs on your behalf if you are ever incapacitated.

 In addition to these documents, beneficiary designations on retirement accounts, life insurance policies, and other financial assets should be utilized to further direct your assets.
 Designated beneficiary plans, such as Transfer on Death, should also be considered for regular checking or brokerage accounts, cars, houses, and other titled assets.

-As a part of our estate planning service, we read estate plans to assess overall fit with the client’s long-term financial plan and proper implementation across known assets.
-If you aren’t sure how you want to leave your assets, we can also help you discern what your estate planning objectives really are and some basic implementation ideas to take to the estate attorney.
+As part of our estate planning service, we read estate plans to assess overall fit with the client’s long-term financial plan and proper implementation across known assets.
+If you aren’t sure how you want to leave your assets, we can also help you discern what your estate planning objectives really are and some basic implementation ideas to take to an estate attorney.